joedokiss/npt/README.md

 Input: E A 400 Output: E => D => B => A => 120

 Input: E A 80 Output: E => D => C => A => 60

+### Step 4 - exit the program:
+simply input the "QUIT" in the input interfacefollowed by ENTER key